ZephyrTransport/governance/DRAFT governance.md

 These separate communities are referred to as "projects" and while similar, each of them exhibit little differences that make them special.

-In order to reduce friction and allow for diversity to emerge, rather than forcing a monoculture from the top, the projects are designated the central decision-making organizations of the Zephyr Foundation world.
+In order to reduce friction and allow for diversity to emerge, rather than forcing a monoculture from the top, individual projects are the central decision-making organizations of the Zephyr Foundation.
 Each project is delegated authority over development of its software and data, and is given a great deal of latitude in designing its own technical charter and its own governing rules.

 The foundation is governed by the following entities: